Pioneer 10: History

 NASA Ames Research Center, rather than Goddard, was selected to manage the project as part of the Pioneer program.
 The Ames Research Center, under the direction of Charles F. Hall, was chosen because of its previous experience with spin-stabilized spacecraft.
 The requirements called for a small, lightweight spacecraft which was magnetically clean and which could perform an interplanetary mission.
 It was to use spacecraft modules that had already been proven in the Pioneer 6 through 9 missions.
-Ames commissioned a documentary film by George Van Valkenburg titled "Jupiter Odyssey".
+Ames commissioned a documentary film by George Van Valkenburg titled Jupiter Odyssey.
 It received numerous international awards, and is visible on Van Valkenburg's YouTube channel.

 In February 1970, Ames awarded a combined US$380 million contract to TRW Inc. for building both of the Pioneer 10 and 11 vehicles, bypassing the usual bidding process to save time.
 B. J. O'Brien and Herb Lassen led the TRW team that assembled the spacecraft.
 Design and construction of the spacecraft required an estimated 25 million man-hours.
-An engineer from TRW said "This spacecraft is guaranteed for two years of interplanetary flight.
+An engineer from TRW quipped, "This spacecraft is guaranteed for two years of interplanetary flight.
 If any component fails within that warranty period, just return the spacecraft to our shop and we will repair it free of charge."

 To meet the schedule, the first launch would need to take place between February 29 and March 17 so that it could arrive at Jupiter in November 1974.
 This was later revised to an arrival date of December 1973 in order to avoid conflicts with other missions over the use of the Deep Space Network for communications, and to miss the period when Earth and Jupiter would be at opposite sides of the Sun.
 The encounter trajectory for Pioneer 10 was selected to maximize the information returned about the radiation environment around Jupiter, even if this caused damage to some systems.
 It would come within about three times the radius of the planet, which was thought to be the closest it could approach and still survive the radiation.
 The trajectory chosen would give the spacecraft a good view of the sunlit side.